Board Meetings

 DDSB values input from our community.
 Individuals with a question or concern are encouraged to contact the Board.
 To address individual matters, parents/caregivers should contact their school.

+In accordance with DDSB’s Bylaws, members of the public are welcome to pose questions of a general nature or regarding Board processes at any regular Board meeting during Public Question Period.
 Every regular Board meeting includes a Public Question Period.
 To ask a question, please complete a public question form prior to the Board meeting.
 Questions may be approved at the discretion of the Chair of the Board and related approved questions may be consolidated.
-There is no Public Question Period during Standing Committee meetings or Special Board meetings.
+There is no Public Question Period during Standing Committee meetings, Special Board meetings, Organizational or Inaugural Board meetings.

 Please Note: The public question form will open on Wednesday at 9:00 a.m. and close on Friday at 12:00 p.m. before the Board meeting.